jwtkeeble/second-order-optimization-NQS/README.md

 The requirements in order to run this script can be found in `requirements.txt` and can be installed via `pip` or `conda`.

-**Please note**: this optimiser is only compatible with pytorch 2.1 and above (due to reliance on the `torch.func` namespace for efficiently computing per-sample gradients)
+**Please note**: this optimiser is only compatible with pytorch 2.1 and above (due to reliance on the `torch.func` namespace for efficiently computing per-sample gradients).

 ## Usage